| |

 Zoodles for your kids to test out

 4. Serve the veggies before the main dish comes out.
 If they know they don’t get access to the good stuff until their salad is gone, they’ll be a lot more motivated to eat it.
 I know this because it’s what my mom did when I was a kid.
-I remember complaining bitterly about having to eat that salad, but eventually learned that if I wanted food, I had to eat the leaves, and it just because part of life.
+I remember complaining bitterly about having to eat that salad but eventually learned that if I wanted food, I had to eat the leaves, and it just became part of life.

-Obviously, with all kids there are things that they just can’t stand, and that’s okay too.
+Obviously, with all kids, there are things that they just can’t stand, and that’s okay, too.
 Everybody has their thing, right?

 https://www.instagram.com/p/BeyAdS8Ammo/?taken-by=elise_new

-Sure, it can take a lot of time to get the concept through to kids, but it’s worth it to raise adults who have learned the ability to put off self gratification, and make the right choice even if it’s not the easiest or tastiest.
+Sure, it can take a lot of time to get the concept through to kids, but it’s worth it to raise adults who have learned the ability to put off self-gratification and make the right choice, even if it’s not the easiest or tastiest.

-Of course, my kids haven’t reached adulthood yet, so we’re just talking theoretically here. 😉 But at almost five and seven years old, I’m pretty proud of my kids’ ability to eat their veggies, and whole food dinners.
+Of course, my kids haven’t reached adulthood yet, so we’re just talking theoretically here. 😉 But at almost five and seven years old, I’m pretty proud of my kids’ ability to eat their veggies and whole-food dinners.

 This is something you can help your kids learn.
 It may be hard, but you can do it.
 I believe in you, and pretty soon, so will your kids.

-131 Shares
+10 Shares

 Similar Posts